rooseveltframework/minify-html-attributes/README.md

   - Or `npm run sample`
   - Or `cd` into `sampleApps/express` and run `npm ci` and `npm start`
 - Go to [http://localhost:3000](http://localhost:3000)
-  - The page with the web component is located at http://localhost:3000/pageWithForm

 ## API